ahmadjamalkta/inet-showcases/visualizer/mobility/doc/index.rst

 In INET simulations, the movement of mobile nodes is often as important as the communication among them.
 However, as mobile nodes roam, it is often difficult to visually follow their movement.
-INET provides a visualizer that not only makes visually tracking mobile nodes easier, but also indicates other properties like speed and direction.
+INET provides a visualizer that not only makes visually tracking mobile nodes easier but also indicates other properties like speed and direction.

 This showcase consists of one simulation model that demonstrates